 • Galen Benshoof, State Network senior program manager, coordinates technical assistance to Illinois and assists with other State Network projects.
 He also helps lead the RWJF-funded State Health and Value Strategies program, which provides technical assistance to states in support of their efforts to enhance quality and value through payment and delivery system reforms.
 Previously, Galen held project management roles in health care workforce development in Seattle.
 In that capacity, he built coalitions across Washington State consisting of hospitals, labor unions and community colleges, providing new training opportunities for low-income workers and filling in-demand positions at local employers.
 He also managed the development of the first-ever apprenticeship program for home care workers.
 Galen received his Master in Public Affairs from Princeton’s Woodrow Wilson School, where he specialized in health policy, and holds a Bachelor of Arts degree from Pomona College.

-• Rebecca Normile, State Network research assistant, serves as the research assistant for the State Network team based at State Coverage Initiatives, and coordinates technical assistance as a state liaison to Alabama.
+• Rebecca Normile, State Network research assistant, serves as the research assistant for the State Network team based at State Coverage Initiatives, and coordinates technical assistance as a state liaison to Alabama and Oregon.
 She provides logistical and substantive support to the State Network and its coordination of technical assistance.
 Prior to joining the State Network, she served as an AmeriCorps Member at Primary Care Providers for a Healthy Feliciana, a network of six Federally Qualified Health Centers in Southeast Louisiana.
 Rebecca received her Bachelor of Science degree in public health from Temple University.

 • Brian Shott, State Network research assistant, is based at the Woodrow Wilson School, and serves as a state liaison by coordinating the technical assistance needs of Virginia.
 Prior to joining State Network in February 2014, Brian worked as a Legislative Aide for New Jersey State Senate President Steve Sweeney.
 He also previously served as an Intern in the office of New Jersey State Senator Joseph Vitale, Chairman of the Senate Health, Human Services, and Senior Citizens Committee.
 Brian received his Master of Arts degree in political science from Temple University, and he earned his Bachelor of Arts degree in political science from Rutgers University.